youngkuan/spider/README.md

 # spider
-this is a spider program for zhihu guestion anwsering website
+this is a spider program for zhihu  and quora question anwsering website